 2. Cut down on plastic waste AND make it easier to get through TSA by using solid toiletries!

-You know how much of a pain it can be to pack all your necessities in a carry on?
+You know how much of a pain it can be to pack all your necessities in a carry-on?
 Mainly because of that liquid rule?
 Well, by using solid shampoo, conditioner, and even toothpaste you can avoid that annoying situation of measuring out your liquids, putting them in a ziploc bag, and praying TSA doesn’t have it in for you when you’re running late for your flight and get caught in security.
 My personal favorite brand for all these goodies is Lush.
 I love the Godiva bar for shampoo (bottom left), Jungle for conditioner (top left), Movis facial cleanser (top right), and Full of Grace solid facial moisturizer (bottom right).
+Lush is also amazing because they put an enormous amount of love and care into every single product.
+They believe in ethical buying and source the best, safest, and most sustainable ingredients possible.
+They have been fighting animal testing for decades and only buy ingredients from companies that don’t commission tests on animals.
+And along with that, all their products are 100% vegetarian and cruelty-free.
+I love this company because they truly walk the walk.

 3. Use a Diva Cup!